-Our data generation pipeline is meticulously designed to minimize the risk of hallucination and ensure high fidelity in clinical representation.
-The process begins with a well-defined task framework and template construction, which is followed by an initial review by board-certified physicians to validate the clinical relevance and diagnostic coherence of the proposed structure.
-Upon achieving expert consensus, synthetic data is generated in accordance with the predefined templates.
-This synthesized data then undergoes a second round of rigorous evaluation by medical professionals, who provide detailed feedback to guide iterative refinement and correction.
-Only after substantial alignment with clinical standards is achieved does the data proceed to a final validation stage, where it is independently assessed by physicians for inclusion in the training corpus.
-In total, this systematic approach incorporates three iterative rounds of cross-validation, ensuring robust clinical plausibility, diagnostic accuracy, and methodological rigor throughout the data creation process.
+Our data generation pipeline was meticulously designed to minimize the risk of hallucination and ensure high fidelity in clinical representation.
+The process began with a well-defined task framework and template construction, which was followed by an initial review by board-certified physicians to validate the clinical relevance and diagnostic coherence of the proposed structure.
+Upon achieving expert consensus, synthetic data was generated in accordance with the predefined templates.
+This synthesized data then underwent a second round of rigorous evaluation by medical professionals, who provided detailed feedback to guide iterative refinement and correction.
+After achieving substantial alignment with clinical standards, the data advanced to a final validation stage, where it was independently reviewed by physicians before inclusion in the training corpus.
+In total, this systematic approach incorporated three iterative rounds of cross-validation, ensuring robust clinical plausibility, diagnostic accuracy, and methodological rigor throughout the data creation process.